sourcegraph-community/agent-vibes/docs/apify-pipeline/date-based-collection-strategy.md

 }
 ```

-**Why use a single date for all keywords?**
+**Why use a single date per brand?**
-- Only 4 keywords total, no need for per-keyword tracking
+- Per‑brand keyword sets; size varies by product
 - Simpler logic, fewer database queries
-- All keywords stay in sync
+- All keywords within a brand stay in sync

 ## Configuration